ArturWagnerBusiness/FYP_21-22/README.md

 A database called `db` needs to exist with a table called `pages`.

+You can extract it from `./db.sql`

+example at `./.env` can be moved into `./back-end/.env` with your own parameters inside it.

 ```sql
 CREATE TABLE `pages` (
   `id` int(11) NOT NULL,